Night of the Ghouls: Production and analysis

 Rob Craig suggests that the film could be in part based on an earlier work, Sucker Money (1933), produced by Willis Kent.
 The two films have significant similarities in concept.
 In the earlier film, Swami Yomurda (Mischa Auer) and his minions stage an elaborate scheme to extort money from gullible victims.
 Yomurda and his group use technological means to convince their victims that they are receiving audiovisual from the otherworld.
-Craig himself, however, notes that Night cannot be conceived as a straightforward remake, since Wood used the same template to tell a quite different story from the 1930s melodrama.
+Craig himself, however, notes that Night of the Ghouls cannot be conceived as a straightforward remake, since Wood used the same template to tell a quite different story from the 1930s melodrama.

 There are also notable similarities of this film with one of its contemporaries, The Unearthly (1957) by Boris Petroff.
 In both films the characters gather at an isolated location far from the city, a charismatic deceiver exploits other humans for his own purposes, promising them extraordinary services, undercover agents of the law manage to expose the conspiracies, and the villains meet their fates at the hands of someone they previously exploited.
 Tor Johnson also plays a character called "Lobo" in both films, and both of the Lobo characters are monstrous manservants working for the main villains.
 Both films were shot around the same time, though it is unclear if one was intentionally modeled after the other.

 The notion of a genuine ghost and a fake one that are active on the same area is not unique to this film.
 The Ghost Breakers (1940) has a real ghost appear in the end, Spook Chasers (1957) has a real ghost among several fakes, and Ghost of Dragstrip Hollow (1959) has a real ghost residing in a "fake" haunted house.

 Craig considers the film to have elements common in absurdist fiction, and also to have much of the pessimism and nihilism of a typical Samuel Beckett play.
 The opening montage of violence and the death of the drunk driver serve to underscore both the randomness and the lack of meaning of human life and death.
 The fates of Karl and Sheila are clearly meant to serve as a form of poetic justice, and the finale can also be seen as a triumph of Death over the mortals trying to exploit it.
 The final words of Criswell also serve to remind viewers of the truth, that everyone dies and that Death is destined to triumph over Life.
 Craig finds the film to be Wood's version of a requiem.